matthiasn/talk-transcripts/Hickey_Rich/ImplementationDetails-mostly-text.md

 Other questions?
 Yes.

 [Audience member: There is something I do not fully understand.
-Why does a global mutex or multi-channel mutex tbd]
+Why does a global mutex or multi-channel mutex TBD]

 Well, it would be easy.
 That is for sure.
 The question was: why wouldn't a global mutex be good enough?
 It would be great.
 I mean a